shannon-lab/zapdos/doc/content/source/bcs/HagelaarElectronAdvectionBC.md

 Where $\Gamma_e \cdot \textbf{n}$ is the outflow normal to the boundary, $n$ is the normal vector of the boundary,
-$\mu_{e}$ is the mobility coefficient, $n_{e}$ is the electron density, and $V$ is the electric potential. $a$ is defined such that the outflow is only defined when the drift velocity is direct towards the wall and zero otherwise. $r$ is defined as the fraction of particles reflected by the surface.
+$\mu_{e}$ is the mobility coefficient, $n_{e}$ is the electron density, and $V$ is the electric potential. $a$ is defined such that the outflow is only defined when the drift velocity is directed towards the wall and zero otherwise. $r$ is defined as the fraction of particles reflected by the surface.
 When converting the density to log form and applying a scaling factor of the mesh, the strong form for `HagelaarElectronAdvectionBC` is defined as

 \begin{equation}